 The Site contains instructions for submitting User Content.
 If you have trouble submitting User Content, you may contact the Company for help, but the Company is not responsible for any failed User Content submission attempts.
 Proof that you submitted User Content will not be considered proof that the Company actually received such User Content.
 It is important that you keep a copy of any User Content you submit because we are not responsible for lost, damaged, misdirected, unusable, or unreadable User Content.

 2. Unauthorized User Content and User Content Standards

-The Company may screen User Content submitted to the Site before it is actually displayed on the Site.
+The Company may screen User Content submitted to the Site before it is actually displayed on the Site or through any of the Company’s related social networking accounts.
 You agree that you will not submit or attempt to submit, and that the Company has the right to delete, remove, move, edit, or reject, without notice to you, any User Content that the Company, in its sole discretion, deems to be unauthorized content (“Unauthorized Content”).
 Unauthorized Content includes, but is not limited to any content that is:

 or may be considered abusive, defamatory, obscene, pornographic;

 causing harm, harassing anyone or which may prevent, prohibit, inhibit, restrict or otherwise impair others from using or enjoying the Site;

 in violation of copyright, trademark or other intellectual property rights, invasive of the rights of privacy or publicity of any person or entity;

 in any way unacceptable to the Company for any reason or for no reason.